10 minute read

 For "creating" a new program, you have to call fork to get a new process, and then call exec to load that program's information into the child's PCB.

 For the CPU to start executing a process, the process must first be ready.
-At any given time, there may be many processes that are in the state, so the questions becomes: how does the operating system decide which process to run next on the CPU?
+At any given time, there may be many processes that are in the ready state, so the question becomes: how does the operating system decide which process to run next on the CPU?

 This is determined by an operating system component known as the CPU scheduler.
 The CPU scheduler manages how processes use the CPU resources.
 It determines which process will use the CPU next, and how long that process has to run.